 Turn the entire blog post into a downloadable PDF and offer it as a content upgrade.
 As an alternative, take the key points and actionable items from your post and create a downloadable checklist.
 Either way, it's a great incentive for people to sign up to your list.

 Pull key points, quotes, interesting stats and powerful phrases from your post and turn them into social media updates.
 You can also ask questions and initiate discussions around your blog topic.
 Don't forget to include the URL to the original post to help drive traffic back to your site.

 Optimise your copy for each individual platform.
 For example, on Instagram, make sure you separate your hashtag cloud from the main update, with plenty of white space to break up the text.
 No-one likes to see a jumble of hashtags within the text update.

-For Pinterest, pull out the key point and create a vertical images that stands out.
+For Pinterest, pull out the key points and create vertical images that stand out.

 There's no character limit on Facebook.
 However, it's best to write no more than 2 short paragraphs.
 Provide just enough information to prompt engagement.
 You're not writing a novel.

 Share discussion ideas with a link to your blog post in appropriate LinkedIn groups.
 You can also share your content directly with individual connections if the contact has shown interest.